It is possible to get both federal and New York State tax bills discharged in bankruptcy?

 It is a common misconception that taxes cannot be discharged in a bankruptcy proceeding.
 Most taxes are non-dischargeable, however, certain types of taxes will be forgiven through a bankruptcy proceeding.

-The attorneys at the Law Office of Stephen B. Kass can guide you through the complex process of getting both your federal and New York State tax bills cleared.
+The attorneys at the Law Office of Stephen B. Kass P.C. can guide you through the complex process of getting both your federal and New York State tax bills cleared.
 We can help you file for Chapter 7 bankruptcy and fight through the red tape in order to clear your tax obligations.

 Filing for Chapter 7 Bankruptcy and Obtaining a Tax Discharge